-The Fund invests in equities which are subject to market volatility and loss.
-The Fund invests in stocks of large-cap companies which may be unable to respond quickly to new competitive challenges.
-The Fund invests in growth stocks which may be more volatile than investing in other stocks and may underperform when value investing is in favor.
 The Advisor engages a sub-advisor to make investment decisions for the Fund's portfolio; it may be unable to identify and retain a sub-advisor who achieves superior investment returns relative to other similar sub-advisors.
-The sub-advisor considers ESG factors that it deems relevant or additive along with other material factors.
-The ESG criteria may cause the Fund to forgo opportunities to buy certain securities and/or gain exposure to certain industries, sectors, regions and countries.
-The Fund may be required to sell a security when it could be disadvantageous to do so.
 Events in the U.S. and global financial markets, including actions taken to stimulate or stabilize economic growth may at times result in unusually high market volatility, which could negatively impact Fund performance and cause it to experience illiquidity, shareholder redemptions, or other potentially adverse effects.
-Banks and financial services companies could suffer losses if interest rates rise or economic conditions deteriorate.
-The Fund is non-diversified, which means that it may invest a greater percentage of its assets in the securities of a limited number of issuers and may be subject to greater risks.
-The Fund may focus its investments in specific sectors and therefore is subject to the risk that adverse circumstances will have greater impact on the fund than on the fund that does not do so.
+Financial institutions could suffer losses if interest rates rise or economic conditions deteriorate.
 The Fund's service providers are susceptible to cyber security risks that could result in losses to a Fund and its shareholders.
 Cyber security incidents could affect issuers in which a Fund invests, thereby causing the Fund's investments to lose value.
+The Fund invests in value stocks which may not appreciate in value as anticipated or may experience a decline in value.
 Current and future portfolio holdings are subject to change.

-Please consider the investment objectives, risks, charges and expenses of the Fund carefully before investing.
+Please consider the investment objectives, risks, charges and expenses of the ETF carefully before investing.
 The prospectus and the summary prospectus contain this and other information about the Fund.
-To obtain a prospectus or a summary prospectus, contact your financial professional or download and/or request one at [TouchstoneInvestments.com/resources](http://TouchstoneInvestments.com/resources) or call Touchstone at 800.638.8194.
+To obtain a prospectus or a summary prospectus, contact your financial professional or download and/or request one at TouchstoneInvestments.com/resources or call Touchstone at 833.368.7383.
 Please read the prospectus and/or summary prospectus carefully before investing.

-Touchstone Funds are distributed by Touchstone Securities, LLC
+Touchstone ETFs are distributed by Foreside Fund Services, LLC

-A registered broker-dealer and member FINRA and SIPC
+A registered broker-dealer and member FINRA

-A member of Western & Southern Financial Group
+Touchstone is a member of Western & Southern Financial Group